Talk to us about fostering 01722 442 725

 Five Rivers Futures: Our Care Leaver Offer

 Last year we ran a collection of podcasts dedicated entirely to celebrating care leavers from across the UK as part of our fourth podcast series, ‘Care to Listen?’, in line with National Care Leavers’ Week.
-In the final episode, reflecting on our conversations with care leavers of their success and challenges, we spoke to Five Rivers Child Care CEO and founder Pam McConnell, and Assessment and Therapy Research Assistant Hannah Gilding about a new initiative created to support our care leavers as they take on those challenges: Five Rivers Futures.
+In the final episode, reflecting on our conversations with care leavers of their success and challenges, we spoke to Five Rivers Child Care CEO and founder Pam McConnell, and Clinical Services Research Assistant Hannah Gilding about a new initiative created to support our care leavers as they take on those challenges: Five Rivers Futures.

 Five Rivers Futures – addressing the needs of care leavers